Home / SMSFs / SMSF investing / SMSFs and property / Property development in your SMSF: What to consider

 “Property development can be a legitimate investment for SMSFs, and the Commissioner does not have any concern with SMSFs investing in property development where it complies with the Superannuation Industry (Supervision) Act 1993 (SISA) and Superannuation Industry (Supervision) Regulations 1994 (SISR).”

-SMSF trustees contemplating development activity involving their SMSF would therefore need to work through the relevant rules and requirements.
+SMSF trustees contemplating development activity simply need to work through the relevant rules and requirements.

 Compliance considerations

-There are specific areas of both the superannuation and tax laws that SMSF trustees need to be familiar with before entering into any form of property development.
+There are specific areas of both the superannuation and tax laws that SMSF trustees should be familiar with before entering into any form of property development.

 The sole purpose test

 Any SMSF involvement in the development must be for the sole purpose of providing the fund members with retirement benefits.
-There can be no form of current day benefit given to the members by including the SMSF in the project.
+There can be no form of current-day benefit for members by including the SMSF in the project.

-This will require a clear reasoning as to why the SMSF is involved in the development and what the trustees expect to achieve at the conclusion.
+This will require a clear reasoning as to why the SMSF is involved in the development and what the trustees expect to achieve at the conclusion of the project.

 Where a related party is also involved in the development, it is important that the SMSF trustees act only in the best interests of the fund members.